interpretable-dp/risksyn/docs/source/risk-modeling.md

 - **Success rate**.
 The probability of the adversary successfully reconstructing the relevant parts of the record.
-What constitutes the relevant part, and what is successful enough for the adversary–is anything.
+What constitutes the relevant part, and what is successful enough for the adversary—is anything.
 For instance, the adversary might decide it is a success if they reconstruct age within 3 years error and zip code within a city.
 - **Baseline**.
 The probability of the adversary successfully reconstructing a relevant part of the record by chance.